How Wirehouses Turn the Tables on Ex-Employees in Finra Arbitrations

 Because there are usually no witnesses and often no evidence, Friedman warns young attorneys at her firm never to consider what unfolds at a Finra hearing as the practice of law.

 “We call it a game show,” she says.
-Finra arbitrators are mostly individuals with previous ties to wirehouse management.
-They are not paid well, they are often elderly, and, not infrequently, they are also incompetent, she claims.
+Finra arbitrators are mostly individuals with previous ties to wirehouse management, Friedman said.
+In a follow up email sent after this story was first published, Finra spokesperson Ong wrote that two out of three panelists by a rule revised in 2015 have no ties to the industry.
+They are not paid well, they are often elderly, and, not infrequently, they are also incompetent, Friedman claims.
 “They go from bad to worse,” Friedman says about panel members.

 At one recent hearing during which Friedman represented an advisor, an arbitration panel member was blind and so could not read any of the documents her client had brought as evidence.
 The panel member also slept through much of the hearing, Friedman says.
 At another hearing, a panel member told Friedman, “We don’t have to follow the law.”